ExGranite/tele-net-app-service/README.md

 ### Assumptions:

-o Network Address considered 192.168.0.0/19 o All routers secured with password o Sylhet connected to main branch Dhaka o Static routing for Chittagong - Rangpur, Chittagong - Khulna for more secure o Floating static routing for Rajshahi – Khulna o Administrative distance for floating route considered 10 o RIP routing for remaining o 100 IPs excluded for DHCP o Dhaka as a way point between Chittagong and Rajshahi without human intervention
+- Network Address considered 192.168.0.0/19
+- All routers secured with password
+- Sylhet connected to main branch Dhaka
+- Static routing for Chittagong - Rangpur, Chittagong - Khulna for more secure
+- Floating static routing for Rajshahi – Khulna
+- Administrative distance for floating route considered 10
+- RIP routing for remaining
+- 100 IPs excluded for DHCP
+- Dhaka as a way point between Chittagong and Rajshahi without human intervention

 ### License